message/iata/FR.md

 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
-- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac; or
+- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac.
+Passengers with a vaccination certificate showing that they were fully vaccinated more than 270 days before arrival, must have received a booster dose;
 - a COVID-19 recovery certificate issued at least 11 days and at most 6 months before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
 5. Passengers arriving from green list countries: Bahrain, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates, Uruguay or Vanuatu must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.